Hello again everyone!

 Singing it for evermore.

 I have some sad news for you.
 I am not going to be writing in this blog anymore, or in any other for that matter.
-Lately I became busy and rarely have time to sit and write something.
+Lately I became busy and rarely have time to sit and write.
 Also, I am in a stage where I am questioning everything in my life, my beliefs, my priorities, my future…etc. I don’t think I can write advice or articles about personal growth and self-awareness when my life is upside down; I believe that this would be some sort of hypocrisy.

 Starting a blog on WordPress was a great idea.
 I really enjoyed writing in this blog.
 It was liberating to write something from your own experiences and share it with others.
 I hope that I made a difference to the people who read this blog, even if it was just one person.